-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 We have continued to utilize social media as a way to communicate and involve parents and families in school activities.
 Facebook is the primary vehicle used to educate parents about school activities.
 It has become immensely popular with Paloma families.
 Twitter and to a lesser degree Instagram have also been integrated into our communication efforts.
 Coffee with the Principal has continued to be scheduled and has increased in popularity.
 Where once only a half dozen parents attended the monthly meetings, now 25-30 parents attend.
 The discussions are two way streets where ideas, issues, and information are exchanged and shared.
 Parent committees including PELI, School Site Council, and parent volunteers groups (including band boosters and athletic parent volunteers) are utilized to provide direct input into school operations, goals, and activities.
+The PELI (Parent Engagement Leadership Initiative) has gained momentum over the past year and are working directly with administration and our Parent Liaison, Alice Kelly, on a variety of projects including canned food drives, social media training sessions for parents, and college readiness workshops for parents.
+Paloma also offers Adult English as a Second Language class every Tuesday and Thursday evening.
+Those interested in participating should contact Cindy Ramos our English Learner Lead.